 A recent ransomware attack shut down the Colonial Pipeline for six harrowing days.

-If you're looking to break into the cybersecurity profession, now is a great time for you.
+What does that mean for you?
+Well, if you're looking to break into the cyber security profession, now is the time.
 The industry desperately needs your talent and drive.
-Even before cybersecurity emerged in the national news conversation, a predicted 500,000 jobs were set to open up to cybersecurity professionals in the US.
-The number of unfilled cybersecurity jobs worldwide?
-A jaw-dropping 4 million.
+Even before cyber security emerged in the national news conversation, a predicted 500,000 jobs were set to open up to cyber security professionals in the US.
+The number of unfilled cyber security jobs worldwide?
+A jaw-dropping 3.4 million.

-Like most career paths, the standard day-to-day of a cybersecurity professional depends on your industry, specialty, and seniority level.
+As for most career paths, the standard day-to-day of a cyber security professional depends on your industry, specialty, and seniority level.

 Every position plays a different role in stopping cybercrime.
 Some professionals specialize in risk assessment to keep threats at bay before they begin.
 Others jump in after a company detects the work of cybercriminals.